cladera/node-liquid-ffmpeg/README.md

 This command will auto-pad your 4:3 output video stream using a white background-color (default is black).

 ### Simple conversion using preset
-This example loads up a predefined preset in the preset folder (currently, fluent-ffmpeg ships with presets for DIVX, Flashvideo and Podcast conversions)
+This example loads up a predefined preset in the preset folder (currently, liquid-ffmpeg ships with presets for DIVX, Flashvideo and Podcast conversions)

-    var ffmpeg = require('fluent-ffmpeg');
+    var ffmpeg = require('liquid-ffmpeg');

     var proc = new ffmpeg({ source: '/path/to/your_movie.avi' })
       .usingPreset('podcast')